 |Current deal:||🔥Get CounterMail, save up to 32%! 🔥|

 Started in 2008, CounterMail may have kept the same website design but otherwise has traveled a long road to become one of the top secure email providers.
 And thanks to its security-first approach, it might just be the most secure of them all.

 CounterMail uses PGP encryption, which is the industry standard.
-However, they walk not one but a few extra miles by implementing RAM-only servers that do not store anything.
 What’s more, CounterMail has robust man-in-the-middle (MITM) attack protection, adding AES and RSA algorithms next to the SSL layer.
 For 2FA, you can use either a USB key or a Time-based One-time Password algorithm (TOTP) with a third-party authenticator app.

 Even though CounterMail probably beats even ProtonMail when it comes to keeping their users private, I must still point out that Sweden is a Fourteen Eyes country.
 Other than that, this provider does more for your security than the rest.
 For example, CounterMail offers an anonymous payment option and a Safebox that’s protected with a separate password and can be used as a mini password manager of sorts.